Mud Muffins

 What kind of community will help my child — and me — thrive?

 Mud Muffins was born from these questions.
-It is my master’s thesis in caregiving — the heart of what I’ve learned after six years of forest school and 20+ years of supporting work.
-This offering is a one-time invitation to walk into the woods with other brave, open-hearted grownups and children – and make something real, together.
+It is my master’s thesis in caregiving — the heart of what I’ve learned after seven years of forest school and 20+ years of supporting work.
+This offering is an invitation to walk into the woods with other brave, open-hearted grownups and children – and make something real, together.

 Program Goals